Uncovering Bias in Personal Informatics: Fairness Taxonomy in Machine Learning

 \section{Fairness Taxonomy in Machine Learning}

-\\ Viewed through the lens of quantitive science, machine learning research has broadly grouped fairness into two categories: \textit{individual fairness} and \textit{group fairness}.
+Viewed through the lens of quantitative science, ML research has broadly grouped fairness into two categories: \textit{individual fairness} and \textit{group fairness}.
 In the broad sense, group fairness partitions the general population into groups based on sensitive (a.k.a. protected) attributes and seeks statistical equality across groups.
 On the other hand, individual fairness seeks for similar individuals to be treated similarly \cite{dwork2012fairness,mulligan2019thing}.

 In individual fairness, determining whether individuals are similar requires first defining what features are relevant to fairness \cite{fleisher2021s}.
 However, in PI, it would be incomplete to define such similarity solely based on digital behavioral biomarkers, such as steps, or heart rate, as hidden contextual information might be significantly more relevant.
-To this end, given access to de-identified aggregated information, we proceed with group fairness metrics and definitions from now onward.
+To this end, we proceed with group fairness from now on.
 This decision translates to our use case as exploring significant differences in allocation, representation, or error rates regarding future step goals across different population segments.
-For example, do females get systematically lower step goals than their male counterparts?
+For example, do females get systematically lower step goals than males?

 Within group fairness, there are still two opposing viewpoints: we’re all equal (WAE) and what you see is what you get (WYSIWYG) \cite{friedler2021possibility,yeom2021avoiding}.
-The WAE viewpoint considers that all groups have similar abilities to perform the task, e.g., all groups of people are equally capable of walking more, while the WYSIWYG viewpoint holds that the data reflect each group's ability to perform the task, e.g., some groups of people might be less capable of walking more.
-Group fairness metrics lie under either viewpoint or somewhere in between, as seen in Figure~\ref{fig:biasMeasures}.
-Overall, every metric tries to quantify -one way or another- the difference in performance between privileged and unprivileged groups of users.
-We provide detailed definitions, mathematical formulas, PI-specific interpretations, and visual representations of multiple fairness metrics in Appendix~\ref{ap:A}.
-All metrics' definitions and formulas are taken from the AI Fairness 360 (AIF360) toolkit \cite{aif360-oct-2018}.
+The WAE viewpoint considers that all groups have similar abilities to perform the task, e.g., all groups of people are equally capable of walking more, while the WYSIWYG viewpoint holds that the data reflect each group's ability to perform the task, e.g., some groups of people might be less capable.